nckrtl/laravel-toolbar/README.md

 - Memory usage

 ### QueriesCollector
-Monitors database operations:
+Monitors database operations using Laravel's native query events:
 - All executed queries with SQL and bindings
 - Query execution time and percentage of total
-- Duplicate query detection
+- Duplicate query detection (queries with identical SQL are automatically flagged)
-- Slow query identification
+- Slow query identification (queries taking ≥100ms are marked as slow)
 - Database connections and drivers used
+- File and line number where query was executed (non-production environments)
+- Memory usage per query

 ### LaravelCollector
-Displays Laravel environment information:
+Displays Laravel environment information with granular configuration options:
 - Laravel version
 - Application environment (local, production, etc.)
 - Timezone configuration
 - Locale settings
 - Debug mode status

+Each field can be individually enabled or disabled in your configuration.

 ### PhpCollector
 Shows PHP runtime information: